-A custom attribute is data you track about your customers, e.g., how many projects they’ve created in your product.
+A custom attribute is data you track about your users or leads, e.g., how many projects they’ve created in your product.
 It's a single value about a single piece of information.

-For example, a customer’s subscription plan is something you can track using custom attributes.
+For example, a user's subscription plan is something you can track using custom attributes.
 You can then filter and message all users on that plan.

 An event is information on what your customers do, and when they do it, e.g. when was the first time they created a project, and when did they most recently create a project.